valverdealbo/auth-middlewares/README.md

 ## Usage

-This package exports express middlewares for authentication via basic auth or JSON Web Token, and authorization based on user roles.
+This package exports express middlewares to authenticate via basic auth or JSON Web Token, and to authorize based on user roles.
 See the [example](src/example.ts) file for a full example on how to use all these middlewares.
+See the [options](#options) section at the end for an explanation on how to configure them.

 ### Basic authentication